Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 Julian’s training had apparently crossed some threshold they were all excited about.
 Rather than perform under the standard barbells, he was moving onto the larger equipment reserved for the likes of Warhorse, the Great Father, and a few others among the HEAT.
 He’d been close to such a move for a while now, as his strength had kept climbing and the high gravity they preferred to train in made it dangerous to max out equipment designed for less strenuous use.

 Still, it was clearly a big change to judge by their behavior.
-He psyched himself up like he always did before he performed, settled under the weight, and...moved it *handily.* Their training progressed from there, but it was clear that, not only was Julian quite capable under the significantly increased load, he was almost *comfortable.* Warhorse had to keep upping the weights.
+He psyched himself up like he always did before he performed, settled under the weight, and... moved it *handily.* Their training progressed from there, but it was clear that, not only was Julian quite capable under the significantly increased load, he was almost *comfortable.* Warhorse had to keep upping the weights.

 Very telling, that.